 For general media inquiries, please submit your request to Harvey Potts at (541) 826-9220 or email here.

 Nationally renown Dogs for Better Lives professionally trains and places dogs in three program areas: Hearing Assistance Dogs, Facility Dogs, and Autism Assistance Dogs.
-Hearing and Program Dogs are placed nationally, while the Autism Assistance Dog program is currently placing just in central and southern Oregon.
-Over the next several years, we anticipate expanding the autism program across Oregon, then the west coast, and eventually across the U.S.
+Hearing and Facility Dogs are placed nationally, while the Autism Assistance Dog program is currently placing just in Oregon and Washington.
+Over the next several years, we anticipate expanding the autism program across the western United States, and eventually across the country.

 Dogs for Better Lives is the recent recipient of several prestigious awards and honors, including Oregon Business’ 100 Best Nonprofits to Work for in Oregon (2017), America’s Best Charities (2017), 4-star rating with Charity Navigator (2017), acknowledged as a top Great Charity by Great Nonprofits (2017), GuideStar’s Gold Seal of Transparency (2017), and the Chamber of Medford/Jackson County’s Excellence in Business Awards’ Outstanding Corporate Citizen – Nonprofit sector (2017).

 As a nonprofit organization, Dogs for Better Lives is completely funded by private donations and in-kind support from individuals, foundations, and businesses – both regionally and nationally.

 Currently, Dogs for Better Lives has one 9,500 sq ft Training Facility with 22 heated floor kennels with outdoor access to exercise yards.
 This facility also has four upstairs apartments used for training our dogs.
 Supporting this, is one 10 kennel Quarantine Facility, where all dogs rescued are required to be initially placed for 2-weeks upon arrival at Dogs for Better Lives.

 In late 2018, Dogs for Better Lives completed the contruction of an 18,900 sq ft, 40-kennel Second Training Facility.
 This two story building is providing DBL the ability to expand and scale our programs to better accommodate larger breed dogs as well as eventually triple the number of dogs brought in, professionally trained, and placed with qualifying clients.
 This two-story facility includes five training apartments, two internal training rooms, one elevator, and four outside exercise yards.
-The dogs will enjoy raised Kuranda beds and heated concrete floors with access to exercise yards.
+The dogs will enjoy raised Kuranda beds and heated concrete floors with access to their respective exercise yard.

 DIFFERENTIATING DOGS FOR BETTER LIVES